 Published twice a month, with double issues in January and December (22 issues a year), the MJA covers all the important issues affecting Australian health care, publishing the latest Australian clinical research, evidence-based reviews, clinical practice updates, authoritative medical opinion and debate, and developments within the humanities with respect to medicine.
 The MJA encourages comment and debate from readers.

 The MJA is published by the Australasian Medical Publishing Company, which is owned by the Australian Medical Association.
 The MJA follows the guidelines of the International Committee of Medical Journal Editors and the World Association of Medical Editors on publishing and editorial matters, including peer review, conflict of interest and confidentiality.
 The MJA maintains editorial independence, and the views expressed in the Journal are those of the authors.

 The MJA encourages the highest quality of research, and believes research must be able to be easily and rapidly disseminated to all who might benefit from it.
 From January 2012, all MJA research articles are freely available online.
-The MJA has a strong commitment to Australian Indigenous health, and makes all Indigenous health articles open access.
-Other selected articles are also open access, including Editor’s choice articles, guidelines, supplements, obituaries and articles selected by the Editor because of their public health importance.
+The MJA has a strong commitment to Australian Indigenous health, and makes all Indigenous health articles free to access.
+Other selected articles are also freely accessible, including Editor’s choice articles, guidelines, supplements, obituaries and articles selected by the Editor because of their public health importance.
 Access to other articles is by subscription.

 Print and online

 The MJA is available in print and online.
 The print version of the Journal had a major makeover in September 2011, and the website was rebuilt in February 2012.
 All MJA articles from December 2001 onwards are available online, with selected articles between 1996 and 2001 also being available online.
 Some older articles do not have all the new navigation features.